BadriZainal/client-server-network-system/README.md

 # client-server-network-system
 The implementation of a network system for basecalling purpose with given base given as follow : { 'A': 329.0525, 'C': 305.0413, 'G': 345.0474, 'U': 306.0253}.
 The user is able to input 2 numbers at a time into the client interface and it will notify any presence of the base.

+I received this problem statement during an interview for a data analysis and algorihtm develpoment intern.
+The problem statement is as shown as below:

+Please use Python3 to implement a network system; it consists of two parts, the client and the server, both running on the console(terminal).
+The server runs on the local port 9999 and receives data (a list of floats) from clients.
+It analyzes the floats, finds all the basecallings, and return them to the client.
+The client receives user input (comma-separated floats) from the console and sends it to the server.
+If it gets the data responded from the server, it will print the data onto the console.
+Definitions: basecalling: if the difference between two floats, floatv and floatu, approximately equals any value of the dict { 'A': 329.0525, 'C': 305.0413, 'G': 345.0474, 'U': 306.0253}, it is called a basecalling, denoted as a tuple (floatv, floatu, base).
+Where base is ‘A’, ‘C’, ‘G’, or ‘U’.
+Approximately equal: if |floatm – floatn| <= 1E-6 , then we say that floatm approximately equals floatn.